& Job Seekers

 Life and Work-Focused Classes and Workshops

 CWP also offers free online access to curriculum specifically designed to prepare participants for Oregon’s National Career Readiness Certificate (NCRC) exam, which is recognized by a growing number of employers in Oregon and across the country, as a proof of workplace readiness.
 The NCRC is a portable certificate delivered based on the assessment of three foundational workplace skills, measuring what applicants can do rather than what they know: applied mathematics, reading for information and locating information.
 The exam will be available at CWP when our Career Centers reopen.
+For members interested in the GED, CWP can support them in finding the right educational resources for preparing and taking the exam.

 Overcoming Background Barriers